 Despite the popularity of Starbucks’ Pumpkin Spice Latte, which is credited with a large share of the chain’s profits in recent years, taste is probably not the primary reason many people drink coffee; it’s the caffeine.
 According to this 2014 study, 85 percent of the U.S. population consumes at least one caffeinated beverage per day, with coffee as the leading source by far, for an average intake of 165mg per day across all age groups.
 (People ages 50-64 are the biggest caffeine consumers, with an average 226mg per day.)

-That is a very large group of people ingesting “the most widely consumed psychoactive substance in the world,” as UAB researchers described caffeine in an article published last month in the journal Psychopharmacology.
+That is a very large group of people ingesting “the most widely consumed psychoactive substance in the world,” as University of Alabama at Birmingham researchers described caffeine in an article published last month in the journal Psychopharmacology.
 So, naturally, scientists have lots of questions about what caffeine — and coffee — is up to as it swirls through our systems.

-A team led by graduate student Demario Overstreet and Burel Goodin, Ph.D., an associate professor of psychology with a research focus on pain modulation, wondered whether a person’s regular daily intake of caffeine had an effect on their sensitivity to pain.
-Caffeine is already used in acute pain treatments (and it’s an ingredient in some headache medicines).
+A team led by graduate student Demario Overstreet and Burel Goodin, Ph.D., an associate professor in the College of Arts and Sciences Department of Psychology, with a research focus on pain modulation, wondered whether a person’s regular daily intake of caffeine had an effect on their sensitivity to pain.
+Caffeine is already used in acute pain treatments (and it is an ingredient in some headache medicines).
 But does higher caffeine consumption in the diet make people experience less pain?